-This name covers a number of very popular hybrids between English and Japanese yew species that have many purposes in the landscape.
-These shrubs often are used as specimens, foundation plants, in groups, or sheared as a hedge.
-Hardy and resilient, yews are very tolerant of urban conditions and are unusual among evergreens in that they can tolerate heavy shade.
-They also can stand severe pruning and shearing, which most evergreens cannot.
-Ango-Japanese yews tend to be fairly narrow when young, becoming wider with age.
-The needles are a lustrous dark green above and pale green beneath.
-The dark green of yews makes a fine background for other plants.
+Anglo-Japanese yew is a very popular hybrids between English and Japanese yew species often used as specimens, foundation plants, in groups, or sheared as a hedge.
+Yews tend to be fairly narrow when young, becoming wider with age.
+They are hardy and resilient, tolerant of urban conditions and are one of the few evergreens that can tolerate heavy shade.
+They also can stand severe pruning and shearing.
 Be aware that the leaves, seeds, and bark of all yews are poisonous.

 - Evergreen (foliage year-round)

 - Full sun (6 hrs direct light daily),

 - Partial sun/shade (4-6 hrs light daily),

 - Full shade (4 hrs or less of light daily)

 - Zone 3,

 - Zone 4,

 - Zone 7